libateq/tryton-modules/authentication_totp/README.rst

 Authentication TOTP Tryton Module
 #################################

-A module for the Tryton application platform that allows users to use time based one time passwords as an authentication method.
+A module for the Tryton application platform that allows use of time based one time passwords as an authentication method.

 .. start-of-readme-only-text